SnowyMouse/invader/README.md

 Options:
   -a --always-index-tags       Always index tags when possible.
 This can speed
                                up build time, but stock tags can't be modified.
+  -b --stock-resource-bounds   Only index tags if the tag's index is within
+                               stock Custom Edition's resource map bounds.
+                               (Custom Edition only)
-  -b --build-version           Set the build version.
+  -B --build-version           Set the build version.
 This is used on the Xbox
                                version of the game (by default it's 01.10.12.2276 on Xbox and the Invader version on other engines)